This trope appears in the following works:

 - Busou Renkin is somewhat loosely based on alchemy; the title translates to "Arms Alchemy," but the transmutation of lead into gold and the Philosopher's Stone are explicitly mentioned as having failed.

-- Although the Philosopher's Stone failed, immortality is still possible. all you have to do is use your own Useful Notes/DNA as the basis for a homunculus and bond it with yourself.
+- Although the Philosopher's Stone failed, immortality is still possible. all you have to do is use your own DNA as the basis for a homunculus and bond it with yourself.
 You have to eat humans now, but you won't age and have a Healing Factor.

 - Fullmetal Alchemist.
-In this universe, turning rocks into gold is a simple (albeit illegal, due to the risk of shattering the economy from inflation) alchemic procedure, but the Philosopher's Stone, and immortality along with it, is still being sought.
-Interestingly, they use the scientific elements, the ones listed in our real-world periodic table, rather than the four classical elements of earth, water, wind, and fire.
+In this universe, turning rocks into gold is a simple alchemic procedure, (albeit an illegal one, due to the risk of shattering the economy from inflation,) but the Philosopher's Stone, and immortality along with it, is still being sought.
+Of course, in-story it's firmly established as a science, with all the named characters operating via the periodic table, but it's still based on channeling energy through magic circles, and the classical elements are briefly mentioned as a valid option.

 - There are three traditional methods of conducting alchemy, as well as a fourth method developed recently: